 Displaying Art in the Kitchen

 Clearly I have a preference for seascapes and contemporary abstract art.
-It is what I paint myself and what I have collected.
+It is what I paint myself and something I collect.
 I highly recommend bringing in pieces you might typically display in a living room or den because let’s face it, most American kitchens have become living rooms!

 There’s something sweetly gallery-like when you place original art on bright white walls.
 Why relegate your pretty paintings or sculptures to rooms where you spend less time?